michael-m-rosenthal/CPPSPICE/README.md

 1) Read the coding style standard found in the `SPICE2_Coding_Style_and_Standards_2022-02-17.md` file
 1) Write a simple c program with hard coded inputs that uses the `SPICE Geometry Finder (GF) Subsystem`
 1) Write a C++ class that handles the memory management

-Along the way I will explain the progression of the code into it final form.

 ## Preliminaries